thoughtbot/til/rails/display-custom-page-title-with-extra.md

 ```

-This is snipped directly copied from my template file.
+This is snipped from my own template file.
 The ``` '::' ``` part is the delimiter,
 to be shows between the "dynamic" and "static" parts of the title.
 The second string is the static part of the title,
-that part is always shown.
+ which is always shown.

 In your view files you can do: